openzipkin/brave/README.md

 that the span state that was set in the request thread is not available in those new threads.
 The ServerSpanThreadBinder allows you to bind the original span state to the new thread.

+## Example implementation ##

+The [brave-resteasy-example](https://github.com/kristofa/brave-resteasy-example) is a good starting point to get you up to speed on how you can implement brave in your own apps.

 ## RESTEasy integration ##